Compound interest guide

 A = P x (1 + r/n)^(n x t)

-• r is the annual interest rate as a decimal.
+• r is the annual rate,

-• t is the number of years.
+• and t is the number of years.

 Final value €8,235.05